What is a Student Visitor Visa?

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-You cannot switch to a Tier 4 Student Visa from a Short-term Student Visa.
-To apply for a Tier 4 Visa you must return to your home country according to your Visitor Visa guidelines.
-From there, you can make a fresh application under the points-based immigration system.
+You cannot switch to a Student Visa from a Short-term Study Visitor Visa.
+To apply for the visa to study in the UK, you must return to your home country in accordance with the conditions of your visa.

 You must apply for a Short-term Study Visa from outside the UK, in advance of your course.
-When you have entered the UK to begin your studies (after your visa has been granted) you should carry your documentation with you.
-This is because UK Border Force Officers could technically ask to see them.
+When you enter the UK to begin your studies (after your visa has been granted) you should carry your documentation with you.
+This is because UK Border Force Officers may ask to see them.

 For example, for a week-long trip, government advice recommends having approximately £800 in your account, to cover your travel to and around the UK, as well as maintenance.